 Start your cruise from the second largest city of Croatia, Spilt, and head to famous islands Hvar, Brac and Korcula, which are just a short sail away.
 If you are a fan of the popular television series Game of Thrones, don’t forget to sail to Dubrovnik city where the scenes of Kings Landing were filmed.

-You can find luxury boats charter in Croatia that lets you rent yachts and boats of various shapes and sizes, with or without a skipper, allowing you to discover locations close to the town and some amazing islands and coves off the beaten path, too, such as Hvar, Mljet and the Elaphiti Islands.
+You can find yacht charter in Croatia of all shapes and sizes, levels of luxury and lengths of time.
+This can be done with or without a skipper, allowing you to discover locations close to the town and some amazing islands and coves off the beaten path, too, such as Hvar, Mljet and the Elaphiti Islands.
 Mind if we join you?

 Read: 6 reasons you need to go on a yachting holiday this summer